liquidapps-io/docs/docs/patches/latest.md

     - This allows for new actions to be added to services
 - use `pricepkg` action to price action in quota
 - add `developers/contract-logs` section and add details on DSP logs
+- add @eosio.code note for dappservicex and consumer contracts in liquidx section